 • Behind-the-scenes access to one of the leading collections of European paintings and to the work that goes into the care of these artworks, from conservation to framing and display.

 • Unparalleled staff contact hours with internationally renowned academics and curators.
-With approximately 20 - 40 graduate students admitted each year, you will join a tight-knit community of peers that benefits from close discussion with expert tutors and museum professionals, and small-group teaching.
+With approximately 20 - 40 graduate students admitted each year, you will join a tight-knit community of peers and benefit from close discussion with expert tutors and museum professionals, and small-group teaching.

 • Our students come from a wide range of backgrounds and areas of study, from art history to literature, philosophy, history, anthropology, classics, and more, making for a dynamic and interdisciplinary learning environment.